 Often the most cost effective Japanese knotweed treatment and control method is a Herbicide Treatment Programme (HTP).
 An HTP involves methodical and carefully managed visits where the correct use of chemical over a sustained period of time will exhaust the plant and prevent the spread of knotweed which in turn will remove the risk of damage being caused to the property during the treatment period.

 Our HTP is designed to cause maximum damage to the plant and achieve effective control in a short period of time.
 Suitable herbicides applied correctly can damage the knotweed crown and rhizome significantly enough to eventually prevent stem re-growth.

-On completion of a HTP in normal situations, we are able to provide the treated site/property a Guarantee.
-Our Guarantee is available for periods of 2 to 35 years, with the duration being chosen by the customer in relation to their or a third parties requirements (i.e. a lender requiring 25 Years to cover a full mortgage term).
-Where guarantee periods of five or more years are taken out we can also provide Insurance Backed Guarantee and Structural Damage Insurance Policies.
+On completion of herbicide treatment, or as part of a Knotweed Management Plan, in most situations we are able to provide the treated site or property a Guarantee.
+Our Guarantee is available for periods of 2 to 10 years, with the duration being chosen by the customer in relation to their, or a third party's requirements (e.g. a mortgage lender requiring 10 years cover).
+Where guarantee periods of five or more years are taken out we can also provide Insurance on the Guarantee (i.e. an Insurance Backed Guarantee).

 Chemicals and Application Techniques